Taybh/taybh/README.md

 I'm German 🇩🇪 and originally from Iran 🇮🇷.
 I love doing sports.
 I have tried different sports during my life.
 Right now I love to do weight lifting 🏋 and tennis 🎾.
 I love reading self-development books 📖.
-I listening to podcasts about tech and self-development 🎧.
+I listen to podcasts about tech and self-development 🎧.
 Moreover, I attend a 2-year-long Transactional Analysis (TA) course which I believe it is necessary for every individual to enhance the soft skills for the career and personal life.
 Furthermore, I played violin 🎻 actively as a teenager and currently I am rekindling the passion and rebuilding techniques